 Brian K. Parker, Board Member Emeritus

 Brian Parker is a Partner with the law firm of Parker Poe Adams & Bernstein.
 Brian is a highly skilled attorney with industry experience in Life Sciences and a specific emphasis on pharmaceuticals.
 His background and experience include 24 years representing Fortune 100 and 200 companies spending the last 16 years as a Partner with a proven track record of advising and counseling C-Suite executives in litigation, governance, compliance, regulatory, strategic planning, and sustainability matters.
 Brian possesses significant board experience including audit, governance, risk management, compliance and talent management.
 He has served on the Board of the Pittsburgh Symphony Orchestra and the City of Pittsburgh Housing Authority.
-He currently serves as a director for UPMC Mercy Hospital and Ferrum Capital Partners LLC and is a member and Fellow with the National Association of Corporate Directors.
+He currently serves as a director for UPMC Mercy Hospital and Ferrum Capital Partners LLC, Duquesne University, and is a member and Fellow with the National Association of Corporate Directors.